OpenDSA/OpenDSA/RST/en/Files/Diskdrive.rst

 This is appropriate when you want to analyze access times for files that are well placed on the disk.
 The second number is the average seek time for a random access.
-These two numbers are often provided by disk manufacturers.
-A typical example is the Western Digital Caviar serial ATA drive.
+Unfortunately, it is often difficult to get these numbers for a given device.
-The manufacturer's specifications indicate that the track-to-track time is 2.0 ms and the average seek time is 9.0 ms.
+But typical times are about 1-2 ms for the track-to-track time, and an average seek time of about 5-10 ms.
-In 2008 a typical drive in this line might be 120GB in size.
-In 2011, that same line of drives had sizes of up to 2 or 3TB.
-In both years, the advertised track-to-track and average seek times were identical.
+This has not changed much in a number of years, even though the storage density (and hence, total capacity rating that you see) has gone up over the years.

 For many years, typical rotation speed for disk drives was 3600 rpm, or one rotation every 16.7 ms.
-Most disk drives in 2011 had a rotation speed of 7200 rpm, or 8.3 ms per rotation.
+By 2025, most disk drives had a rotation speed of 7200 rpm, or 8.3 ms per rotation.
+A few lower-priced drives run at 5400 RPM, and high-performance drives run at 10,800 RPM.
 When reading a sector at random, you can expect that the disk will need to rotate halfway around to bring the desired sector under the I/O head, or 4.2 ms for a 7200-rpm disk drive.